12 Wound Care Supplies Every Medical Practice Must Have

 8. Medical Gloves

 Much like face masks, medical gloves help protect medical care professionals and their patients.
-Wearing gloves while treating an injured patient will prevent any transmission of bacteria to their wound, as well as protect the medical professional from any infections or viruses that may be present in the blood or body fluids of the patient.
+Wearing gloves while treating an injured patient will prevent any transmission of bacteria to their wounds, as well as protect the medical professional from any infections or viruses that may be present in the blood or body fluids of the patient.
 Medical practices should keep a constant supply of both latex, and latex-free gloves in stock for the continued health and safety of themselves and their patients.

 9. Gauze Rolls

 Medical gauze rolls are used frequently as the first layer of dressing and bandaging of a wound.
-The bleached, loosely woven can be used to absorb moisture or wick away fluids that will be absorbed in an outer bandage on the wound.
-There are different gauges of gauze, and medical professionals typically keep a variety stocked and available to best treat and dress the wounds they may encounter.
+The bleached, loosely woven gauze can be used to absorb moisture or wick away fluids that will be absorbed in an outer bandage on the wound.
+There are different gauges of wound gauze, and medical professionals typically keep a variety stocked and available to best treat and dress the wounds they may encounter.